 • Example 2: If your ‘About Us’ page has a surprisingly high CTR, perhaps it’s featuring valuable content that you should consider showcasing elsewhere on your site.

-11. Seasonal CTR Fluctuations: Prepare and Adapt
+11. Seasonal CTR Fluctuations

 Seasonal trends can make or break your SEO performance.
 By analyzing CTR data from Google, you can predict shifts in consumer behavior and adapt your content strategy in advance to capitalize on upcoming opportunities or mitigate potential downturns.